ShemmyYo/slot-mashine-python/README.md

 ***

 ### __Setting lines to bet on and bet mount (difficulty level)__
-Users can set the number of lines (1-3) to bet on and bet amount which makes the game easier (if set to 3 lines) or more diffcult (if set 1 lines)
+Users can set the number of lines (1-3) to bet on and bet amount which makes the game easier (if set to 3 lines) or more difficult (if set 1 lines)

 <details><summary>Setting lines and bet IMAGE</summary>